tienphuckx/Books/README.md

 # Books
-All of my books that you may be interested in
+A curated collection of books from around the internet that you may find interesting.
+Note: None of these belong to me.